unitypark/aws-serverless-demos/serverless-web-hosting/serverless-file-share/README.md

 ```

 6. Output will provide you the credentials of the admin user (username = iam) and client user (username=youare), as well as the domain of the cloudfront distribution and s3 bucket name for your sharing files.

-7. Please upload an object into the sharing file bucket before to test the application.

-You could login with both credentials, but if you want to generate an access key, you should login with admin credential to the application because of the authorizer.

 ## 🔨 Cleanup